FriendlyCaptcha/friendly-lite-server/README.md

 This distribution is licensed under a non-commercial source available license, which means you can run this server yourself for non-commercial or internal projects.

-If you need more advanced security features and reliability or want to support our work, we highly recommend to [**subscribe**](https://friendlycaptcha.com/signup) to the Friendly Captcha service.
+If you need more advanced security features and reliability or want to support our work, we highly recommend to [**subscribe**](https://friendlycaptcha.com/signup)  to the Friendly Captcha service and/or [**sponsor** us on GitHub](https://github.com/sponsors/FriendlyCaptcha).

 ## Requirements